CJ-Felicitas/CJ-Felicitas/README.md

-not active anymore in software engineering anymore, I do devops now.
+not active in software engineering anymore, I do devops now.